-Figure 20: Histogram of spike count distribution (firing rate) and errorfunction fits.
-50 bins represent different values of the amplitude of the Gaussian distributed input signal [DH: [maybe histogram in background again] - or better: One plot where I show the raw data - histrogram in background, number of spikes as dots.].
+Figure 17: Histogram of spike count distribution (firing rate) and errorfunction fits.
+50 bins represent different values of the Gaussian distributed input signal [maybe histogram in background again].
 The value of each of those bins is the number of spikes during the times the signal was in that bin.
 Each of the values was normalized by the signal distribution.
 To account for delay, we first calculated the cross-correlation of signal and spike train and took its peak as the delay.
-This is necessary because there are delays between the signal being emitted and being registered by the cell.
-For an explanation, see figure ??.
-The lines show fits according to equation (10).
-Below are some examples of different cells, with differently wide distributions. one with a relatively narrow distribution and one with a distribution that is more broad, as indicated by the parameter $\sigma$ .
+The lines show fits according to equation (11).
+Left and right plots show two different cells, one with a relatively narrow distribution and one with a distribution that is more broad, as indicated by the parameter $\sigma$ .
 Different amounts of bins (30 and 100) showed no difference in resulting parameters.
 [DH: Show a plot.]
 [DH: Show more than two plots?]